dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 * Hit breakpoints during app startup.
 * Debug an app with a service worker.

-We expect to continue to improve the debugging experience in future releases.
+We will continue to improve the debugging experience in upcoming releases.

 ## Prerequisites